What Lies Beneath : Canadian Shipwrecks of Lake Superior

 Delight in this fun and informative program…all about roly-poly polar bears!
 Learn interesting polar bear facts, see playful images and video, and view the heart-warming antics of polar bear cubs.
 Touch and feel real polar bear fur, teeth and claws, and determine what we can all do as individuals to help make the future a positive one for the world’s polar bear population

 Preschool to Grade 3

 Albert, our resident dinosaur, is clawing his way back for our most popular program!
 Discover the differences between meat- and plant-eating dinosaurs and compare our dino skeleton to the one you know best…yours!
-Then become part of a team of palaeontologists, searching for bones and reconstructing a dinosaur!
-It’s a tyrannosaur-ific good time!
+Then become part of a team of palaeontologists, searching for bones and reconstructing a dinosaur.
+It’s a tyrannousaur-ific good time!